Currently Browsing:Digestive Healthcare Center

 There are several types of surgery, including the following:

 - Proctocolectomy with ileostomy.
 This is the most common surgery.
 It is done when other medical treatment does not help.
 Your entire colon and your rectum are removed.
-A small opening (stoma) is made in your belly or abdominal wall.
+A small opening (stoma) is made in your belly wall.
 The bottom part of your small intestine (the ileum) is attached to the new opening.
 Your stool will come out of this opening.
 It will collect in a drainage bag that will be attached to you.

 - Ileoanal anastomosis.
 Your whole colon and the diseased lining of your rectum are removed.
 The outer muscles of your rectum stay in place.
 The bottom part of your small intestine (the ileum) is attached to the opening of your anus.
 A pouch is made out of the ileum.
 The pouch holds stool.
 This lets you pass stool through your anus in the normal way.
 You will still have fairly normal bowel movements.
 But your bowel movements may happen more often.
 They may also be more watery than normal.